It never fails that I get “the look” when I’m out of state and tell people I’m from Colorado.

 “Ohhhhhhh.
 Colorado,” they always say.
 Then they either tell me about who they know that just went there, or they give me their best shot at a pot pun.
 “So is it really mile high stadium?”

-“I have some friends who just got back from there,” a restaurant manager in Lawrence, Kansas, said while I was in town, headed to Kansas City to sate a serious ‘cue problem I have.
+“I have some friends who just got back from there,” a restaurant manager in Lawrence, Kansas, said while I was in town not too long ago, headed to Kansas City to sate a serious ‘cue problem I have.
 “They wanted to go ski-ing,” he said, leaning into the word “ski-ing,” and then holding the word to judge my expression.

 It always takes a couple of seconds for me to catch up to this kind of thing.
 It’s pretty natural when you’re from “ohhhhhhh — Col-or-ad-doh” for people to come here to “ski.”
 So you can expect a lot of even odder looks when you chime back to them, “Cool.
 Where?”